marcosdellavecchia/node-todo-app/README.md

 # node-todo-app

-TO-DO App built using NodeJS that allows to add, view, toggle and clear tasks by manipulating a JSON file.
+TO-DO App that allows to view, add, toggle and clear tasks through the terminal by manipulating a JSON file.
+Built using NodeJS.

 ## How to use

-Open a terminal in the src directory and execute `node index.js`.
-This will show the help menu with all the available commands.
+Open a terminal located in the src directory and run `node index.js`.
+The program will display the help menu containing all the available commands.
 Type `node index.js [command]` in order to execute the desired task.

 ## Command list